 they were being sent overseas.

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 On December 8, 1941, Jim lived through the attack on Clark Field.
-He and the other members of the company could do little more than watch as the Japanese destroyed the Army-Air Corp.
+He and the other members of the company could do little more than watch as the Japanese destroyed the Army Air Corps.

 Jim did not